Talkala logo

 Calling schools, clinics, hotels, and service desks where a direct phone call still resolves faster than another message

-• Separate rates: landlines and mobiles on the +254 route are priced differently
+• Separate rates: landlines and mobiles on the +254 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile